epics-containers/epics-containers.github.io/2024-rework/_sources/user/tutorials/generic_ioc.rst.txt

     include $(TOP)/configure/RULES

-TODO: in future the IBEK tool will generate the Makefile for you based on the ibek support YAML supplied with each module in ibek-defs.
+TODO: in future the IBEK tool will generate the Makefile for you based on the ibek support YAML supplied with each module in ibek-support.

 Build the Generic IOC